 What are the vulnerabilities published so far?

-CVE has published three vulnerabilities related to Log4Shell:
+CVE has published four vulnerabilities related to Log4Shell:

 To ensure systems that use Log4j 2 are protected against these vulnerabilities, IT teams should apply the latest patch, Log4j 2.17.0 for Java 8 and up.